ラベル

 The children looked so content and I really think they grew up a lot during the camp.
 I would like to send a sincere gratitude toward all the people who cared about our children.
 Thank you so much.

-e and the nuclear disaster were very shocking and sad incidents, however, we feel that our children are very lucky to be able to gain such warm experience after all.
+The earthquake and the nuclear disaster were very shocking and sad incidents, however, we feel that our children are very lucky to be able to gain such warm experience after all.

 We adults will have to work towards it too; towards Fukushima's recovery, in a real sense.